kennyestrellaworks/kennyestrellaworks-first-react-test/README.md

 # My First React Test

-This is my first react project.
+This is my first React project.
 Just getting objects from 'data.js' then putting it to a 'React Component'.

 ### Project Screenshot